-Your family and your lifestyle is totally unique, so it makes sense that your pantry organization needs would be too.
+Your family and your lifestyle are totally unique, so it makes sense that your pantry organization needs would be too.
 For some people, “like with like” works just fine.
 This means spices together, soup cans together, cereal together, etc. For others, something else works better.
-Consider frequency of use.
+Consider the frequency of use.
 Think about your routines and designate discrete storage areas for them.
-A few examples include a coffee station, a breakfast foods shelf, a lunch shelf, and an after-school snack bin.
+A few examples include a coffee station, a breakfast food shelf, a lunch shelf, and an after-school snack bin.

-This is a fantastic rule of thumb to keep in mind any time you’re organizing a space with perishables, from a grocery store shelf to a food co-op to yes, your kitchen pantry.
+This is a fantastic rule of thumb to keep in mind any time you’re organizing a space with perishables, from a grocery store shelf to a food co-op to, yes, your kitchen pantry.
 When restocking the produce aisle, your grocery store workers pull the older vegetables and fruits to the forefront and add newer items to the back.
-This practice encourages shoppers to reach for the older (though still fresh enough to eat) items first.
+The practice encourages shoppers to reach for older (though still fresh enough to eat) items first.
 This creates less waste.
 Follow the same method in your pantry and you’ll find yourself throwing away much less.

-#3 Keep some items away from each other.
 Did you know that storing onions and potatoes next to each other makes the potatoes go bad faster?
 Many people don’t know these little tricks!
 Also, be sure to keep the flour away from strong-smelling items, like cumin and curry powder.
 This is best so that the flour doesn’t absorb any of the flavors.
 The same goes for bread.
-In fact, it’s best to keep loafs of bread and buns in a bread box.
+In fact, it’s best to keep loaves of bread and buns in a bread box.

 The best way to have a clean, clear countertop is to make sure there’s room in the pantry for items like small appliances.
 Rice cookers, blenders, and mixers probably aren’t used that often so there’s no reason for them to take a permanent place on the countertop.

 Please call us at (864) 297-9797 and let us know you’re ready to take control of your pantry so it better suits your family and your lifestyle!